aTechs/Spinne/README.md

 Spinne
 ======
 Spinne is a python 3.x micro web framework.
-This web framework was built only by python standard libraries and doesn't require the installation of any other library.
+This web framework was built only by python standard libraries.
 Installation
 ======
 You can download the project directly from this repository, run the cmd, change the directory to the folder where `Spinne.py` file is stored and run this command: